day8/re-frame-http-fx/README.md

     (assoc db :success-http-result result)))
 ```

+### Step 3b.
+Handling `:on-failure`

-The result passed to your :on-failure is always a map with various xhrio details provided.
+The `result` supplied to your `:on-failure` handler will be a map containing various xhrio details (details below).
 See the fn [ajax-xhrio-handler](/src/day8/re_frame/http_fx.cljs#L23) for details

 #### Step 3.1 :on-failure result

+A simple failure handler could be written this way ...

 ```clojure
 (reg-event-db